alejeindrox/alejeindrox/game/choose-character.md

 <br/>

 A master of syntax and structure.
-They wield algorithms like swords and slash through spaghetti code with perfect indentation.
+Wields algorithms like swords and slashes through spaghetti code with perfect indentation.
 Feared by infinite loops.
-Loved by linters.
+Loved by the Code Oracles.

 </td>